-Recommendation techniques have always played a very crucial role in the marketing activities.
-The recommender systems have been available for a long time, but it is only recently that they have started being identified with the eCommerce businesses.
-While a physical example of recommendation can be understood when a mannequin displays a designer’s clothing outside the shop, in eCommerce, it becomes a challenge when the products need to be recommended to a wide range of customers online
+Recommendation techniques have always played a very crucial role in marketing activities.
+The recommender systems have been available for a long time, but it is only recently that they have started being identified with e-commerce businesses.
+An example of a physical recommendation that retailers adopt is when they display a mannequin with their label clothing outside their shops.
+Such recommendations become a challenge in an online shopping scenario.

-The objective of any recommendation system is to help the users to find the products or items that they want.
-In an eCommerce scenario, the system would present the user with a list of items that they are most likely to buy.
-In such cases, the system must have all the information about the users (like demographics, previously bought items, channels for buying, etc.) and the products (such as product attributes, prices, discounts available, descriptions, etc).
+The objective of any recommendation system is to help the users find products or items that they want.
+In e-commerce, the system would present with a list of items to the user that they are most likely to buy.
+In such cases, the system must have all the information about the users (like their demography, previously bought items, channels of purchase, etc.) and the products (such as product attributes, prices, discounts available, descriptions, etc).

 4 Categories of Recommender Systems:

-In this blog, we will focus on the non-personalized recommender systems.
+In this blog, we will focus on non-personalized recommender systems.

-While a personalized recommendation system suggests the products to a user based on their previous history, a non-personalized recommender system displays the products that are popular among the people in general during that time frame.
-By suggesting a product that the customer may potentially buy, the recommendation system also helps a website in creating their first impression of having the products that may be of the customer’s interest.
+While a personalized recommendation system suggests products to a user based on their previous purchase history, a non-personalized recommender system displays products that are popular among the people in general during that time period.
+By suggesting a product that the customer may potentially buy, a recommendation system also helps a website in creating their first impression of having the products that may be of the customer’s interest.
 There are various types of non-personalized systems depending on the customer’s usage.

-You may have noticed various eCommerce websites showcasing trending products, or “Hot Items” on their home pages, at the side or bottom of their product display pages.
+You may have noticed various e-commerce websites showcasing trending products, or “Hot Items,” either on their home pages or at a corner of their product display pages.
 The main purpose of displaying these trending products is to keep the visitors engaged and get them converted into customers by constantly updating the products in real-time or near real-time.
-These products may get updated within the time buckets that may range from 15 minutes to 2 hours or 4 hours.
-These time buckets are based on the rate of change of the products from a highly-sold in a time window compared to the previous time window.
+These products are updated within a time bucket that may range from 15 minutes to 2 hours or 4 hours.
+These time buckets are based on the rate of change of the products from a highly-sold product in a time window compared to the previous time window.

 There are multiple flavors of trending algorithms.
-Three of those are explained below:
+Three of them are explained below:

 1. Average Change: Average of the difference in total sales within the time windows.